quiet-node/meetup-app/README.md

 Live: https://serene-retreat-94411.herokuapp.com

-A Social network for developers, built on top of the MERN stack
+A Social network for developers to connect.
+Built on top of the MERN stack

 ## App's functionalities: